openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Response

-The respective userinfo response would be
+The respective UserInfo response would be

 <{{examples/response/userinfo.json}}